 - Products can only be ported on home mover or second property home mover applications.

-- Any additional borrowing required over and above the ported balance can only have a product from our current product range.
+- Any additional borrowing required above the ported balance can only have a product from our current product range.

 - We can’t accept purchase applications from existing borrowers moving home who intend to remortgage their existing property as a Buy to Let, unless the new lender will be The Mortgage Works.
 The existing Nationwide mortgage can’t be transferred to any other lender.

 - Existing Nationwide borrowers who have an interest only/part & part mortgage and are moving home can keep the amount they have on their interest only mortgage where the existing product is ported.
 They must also ensure they have an acceptable mortgage repayment strategy in place.

 - continue to process your client’s application if a mortgage offer has already been produced.
-The new property purchase must then complete within the offer validity period (6 months) meaning the member maintains their relationship with Nationwide.
+The new property purchase must then complete within the offer validity period.
 OR

 If a mortgage offer hasn’t yet been produced but redemption of the existing mortgage has taken place, your client will have up to 180 days from the redemption date to reach completion.

-If none of the above is achieved, the porting facility will be lost and a new application must be submitted based on our current product range (this doesn’t guarantee acceptance of any future application).
+If neither of the above is achieved, the porting facility will be lost and a new application must be submitted based on our current product range (this doesn’t guarantee acceptance of any future application).